wangweiran0129/Degree_Project_Network_Calculus/README.md

     ```
     [<account@izar> analysis]$ sbatch poatter.sh
     ```
 6. Use the [Fast Gradient Sign Method (FGSM)](https://pytorch.org/tutorials/beginner/fgsm_tutorial.html) to do the adversarial attack on the network features.
-It will output the topologies after the attack (.pbz) into ```Network_Information_and_Analysis/attacked_topology/before_fp``` folder.
+It will output the topologies after the attack (.pbz) into the ```Network_Information_and_Analysis/attacked_topology/before_fp``` folder.
 Besides, PMOO delay bounds will also be calculated for the network after the attack, so please set on the NetCal.jar
     ```
     [analysis]$ python -m adversarial_attack "<model path>" "<potential attack target path (the .csv file)>" "<dataset-attack-large.pbz file path>" "<attack_graphs.pickle file path>" "<attack_targets.pickle file path>"
     ````
     On IZAR server, run the script
     ```
     [<account@izar> analysis]$ sbatch fgsm.sh
+    ```
+7. Make the prediction on the flow prolongation of the networks after the adversarial attack.
+It will output the topologies into the ```Network_Information_and_Analysis/attacked_topologies/after_fp``` folder.
+PMOO delay bounds will also be calculated for the networks which are after the attack and after the flow prolongation, so please set on the NetCal.jar.
+    ```
+    [output]$ python3 -m predict_attacked_networks "<model path>" "<the folder path of the network topologies after the attack, but before the flow prolongation>"
+    ```
+    On IZAR server, run the script
+    ```
+    [<account@izar> output]$ sbatch pdatnw.sh
     ```

 ## Disclaimer and Special Acknowledgement